nomikem/cyberfest/CyberFest2025/OSINT/09 Where am I.md

 * Difficulty: 2 (5)
 * Intended tools: X (@HevisMarc)

 You remember Marc Hevis?
 Concerns regarding his whereabouts have been raised.
 We need to know where he is, and we need to know now.
-We have a few leads, but we need you to find out in what town he has is primary workplace.
+We have a few leads, but we need you to find out in what town he has his primary workplace.